 The following article is a result of research on sun skin damage, in particular with regards to children.
 This page is reproduce from American Academy of Dermatology.

 NEW YORK (April 26, 2000) – Picnics, baseball games, and days at the beach are common recreational activities that many families enjoy during the summer.
 But are parents taking the appropriate actions during these activities to protect their children from melanoma, the most deadly form of skin cancer?
-According to a recent survey of the summertime sun protection used by adults for their children, many parents are not effectively protecting their children from the harmful rays of the sun, and therefore, may be increasing their children’s risk of developing melanoma during their lifetime.
+According to a recent survey of the summertime sun protection used by adults for their children, many parents are not effectively protecting their children from the harmful rays of the sun, and therefore, may be increasing their children’s risk of developing melanoma and sun skin damage during their lifetime.

-Speaking today at the American Academy of Dermatology’s Melanoma/Skin Cancer Detection and Prevention Month Press Conference, dermatologist June K. Robinson, M.D., Professor of Medicine (Dermatology) and Pathology, Loyola University Medical Center, Maywood, IL, addressed the survey results which suggest promising, yet inadequate, efforts by parents to protect their children from the sun.
+Speaking today at the American Academy of Dermatology’s Melanoma/Skin Cancer Detection and Prevention Month Press Conference, dermatologist June K. Robinson, M.D., Professor of Medicine (Dermatology) and Pathology, Loyola University Medical Center, Maywood, IL, addressed the survey results which suggest promising, yet inadequate, efforts by parents to protect their children from the sun skin damage.
 These results will be published in the May issue of the Journal of the American Academy of Dermatology.

 Previous studies have confirmed that sun exposure is responsible for the development of at least two-thirds of all melanomas.
 Intermittent sun exposure, which is often recreational and frequently occurs daily for prolonged periods of time, is also closely linked to melanoma.
-Furthermore, it is estimated that 80 percent of a person’s lifetime sun damage occurs before the age of 18, a significant portion of which occurs during peak sun hours and in the summer.
+Furthermore, it is estimated that 80 percent of a person’s lifetime sun skin damage occurs before the age of 18, a significant portion of which occurs during peak sun hours and in the summer.
 This combination of intense, intermittent sun exposure during the summer, which results in a sunburn, increases a child’s risk for developing melanoma.

 According to the survey, parents reported applying a sunscreen with a sun protection factor (SPF) of 15 or higher as their most frequent sun protection behavior (53%).
 Children’s use of sunscreen was significantly associated with sunny weather, family history of skin cancer, prior history of sunburns in the child, fair skin, and higher family income.
 In addition, children using sunscreen spent an average of nearly 22 percent more time in the sun on a weekend than children who were not using sunscreen.